 You also want to practice the proper use of keywords and avoid stuffing them into every sentence.

-On some of your other posts, you will see the numbers go up and up and up.
-Those are posts that you want to consider offering a content upgrade for.
-Think about it.
+On some of your posts, you will see the share numbers go up and up and up.

 Make it easy for people to save your posts to Pinterest or to visit you on Facebook.
 You can follow me on Pinterest.

-And, go to Facebook, Twitter, Google+, Pinterest and any other platform that you can share your posts making sure to give your readers plenty of ways to sign up for your newsletter and bonuses.
+And, go to Facebook, Twitter, and any other platform that you can share your posts making sure to give your readers plenty of ways to sign up for your newsletter and bonuses.